Strict linear prices in non-convex European day-ahead electricity markets: Optimization problem of the auctioneer

 Observe that the objective function obtained in Theorem~\ref{satz:Zielfunktion} is a quadratic, concave function and does not involve price variables $\p$ or flow variables $\tau$.
 While this is convenient for the actual computation, these variables still have to satisfy the stated conditions and so they implicitly influence the \surplus{}.

-\new The problem formulation \qpflow{} with the objective function as stated above is in principle solvable by convex Mixed-Integer Quadratic Programming solvers like \cplex\ if we linearize the price conditions by using the big-M method.
-Solving real world instances with this technique however is very hard, because each nonlinear price constraint must be modeled by using an auxiliary binary variable. \black For the considered instances we were not able to obtain feasible solutions or improve provided warm-start solutions within 30 minutes.
+The problem formulation \qpflow{} with the objective function as stated above is in principle solvable by convex Mixed-Integer Quadratic Programming solvers like \cplex\ if we linearize the price conditions by using the big-M method.
+Solving real world instances with this technique however is very hard, because each non-convex quadratic price constraint must be modeled by using an auxiliary binary variable.
+For the considered instances \cplex\ was not able to obtain feasible solutions or improve provided warm-start solutions within 30 minutes.
+We also observed that MINLP solvers and general MIQP solvers like \emph{BONMIN, COUENNE, SCIP}, and \emph{BARON} were not able to solve a typical instance of the relaxed \qpbidcut\ model to optimality within 10 minutes \footnote{\emph{Run on a compute server with two 6-Core AMD Opteron 2435 (2.6GHz) CPUs, 64GB RAM, and 64-bit Debian}.}.
+This indicates that these solvers will not be able to solve the the problem to optimality within 10 minutes if we add the non-convex complementarity conditions.
 This is clearly unsatisfactory as the actual market coupling auction needs to be cleared within 10 minutes.
-We therefore propose a heuristic and a specialized optimization algorithm for this problem. \new We did not yet try to solve the MPEC by using MINLP solvers like BARON or BONMIN, or general MIQP solvers like SCIP however we believe that due to the problem structure the presented problem specific approach will outperform general purpose solvers. \black
+We therefore propose a heuristic and an exact algorithm for this problem.

-\section{Optimality Conditions}
+\section{Optimality conditions}

 In this section we define a relaxation of \qpflow{} and analyze the optimality conditions of this problem.
-Based on this analysis we derive a heuristic that performs very well in practice.
+Based on this analysis we derive a heuristic and an exact algorithm that performs very well in practice.
 We say that $\gebotswahl$ is a \emphdef{bid selection} if $\valbeta\in\bin^B$ and $\valphi\in\bin^{F\times T}$.
-Note that a bid selection does not necessarily satisfy the condition that none of the chosen bids should incur a loss.
+Note that a bid selection does not necessarily satisfy the block price condition.